Winter in the Bryce Canyon Area: Hiking, Cross-Country Skiing and Snowmobiling

-You’ll need a waterproof (or at least resistant) pack with enough room to stash all your layers as conditions change.
-Size matters: Make sure you’ve got room for snacks, water, a beanie, gloves, extra-mid layer and room to stash your outer layer if things heat up.
+You’ll need a waterproof (or at least resistant) pack for your Bryce Canyon winter adventure with enough room to stash all your layers as conditions change.
+Size matters: Make sure you’ve got room for snacks, water, a beanie, gloves, an extra-mid layer and room to stash your outer layer if things heat up.
 Hiking in cold weather is about staying dry, so don’t be a hero.
-If you’re sweating a bunch, stop and peel a layer or two.
+If you’re sweating a bunch, stop and peel off a layer or two.

 ICEtrekkers or Yaktrax

 These inexpensive devices strap onto your boots and act as “chains” to give you traction on packed snowy, icy trails.
 They are available for sale at the Bryce Canyon Ranger Station and are easily stashed in your day pack if the trail is clear.

 If you’ve arrived following one of Bryce’s periodic blizzards and there is new snow on the trails, you will need snowshoes and gaiters (to keep snow out of your boots).
 But before you go, consider that the popular Fairyland Loop and Navajo Loop trails get a lot of traffic, even in winter.
 So, unless you are making first tracks on the trail after a storm, you’ll likely be walking on packed snow and ice, which makes snowshoes more of a hazard than a benefit and not a necessity for your snow hiking gear list.
 Consult the rangers on trail conditions.
 You can rent both at Ruby’s Inn Nordic Center outside the park.

 Clawing your way up snowy and, at times, icy trails and across wet, slick rock (which, unlike dry slick rock, is genuinely slick) can be tricky.
 Some nice, sturdy, collapsible poles, with a snow basket and a rubber tip, will give you an extra place to put the weight down while on slippery descents and can help you if you find yourself in deep snow.